NsikanabasiMike/pdsnd_github/README.md

 Bikeshare

 ### Description
-Describe what your project is about and what it does
+The project gets inputs from users and displays information about most favourite activities and the time of occurrence based on the given inputs.

 ### Files used
 Include the files used